by Freddy Tran Nager, Founder of Atomic Tango + Fellow Aspiring Mogul; illustration by Barzak…

 Of course, what I’m describing won’t fit everyone.

 This approach works for Barzak and Dane because they have immense talent and relentless drive.
 Everyone else works for corporations.
 But note: corporate media giants are hiring fewer people than ever.
 Just try getting a job at any big city newspaper.

-Indeed, even in the fat old days, corporate media didn’t hand out a lot of glamorous jobs, even to those who schlepped coffee and distributed mail for years in so-called “internships.”
+Indeed, even in the old days, corporate media didn’t hand out many glamorous jobs, even to those who schlepped coffee and distributed mail for years in so-called “internships.”
 Most corporate media gigs serve the resume, not the soul.

 Internships?
 You don’t need no stinkin’ internships.
-Hundreds of Web 2.0 companies give away their server space to help you promote yourself.
+Hundreds of Web 2.0 companies give away their server space to help creative professionals promote themselves.
 True, it’s not easy and there’s no guarantee of success — but this business has never been easy and there’s never been any guarantee of success.
 (Want guaranteed income?
-Become a car mechanic.)
+Become a BMW mechanic.)
 Today you simply have more freedom to be yourself and let your talent do the talking — you just have to buy your own health insurance.